sgost/contentconcepts-data/services/academic_editing/thesis_editing/index.md

         Thesis plagiarism checking and correction service is is available as an add-on service.
 When you send your manuscript, ask for plagiarism checking and correction service.
+    - id: 7
+      question: How do I make payment for Thesis Editing service?
+Is your website safe?
+      answer: Our payment is handled by banks and PayPal, so there is no reason to worry about your payment details.
+You can make payment via bank, Google Pay, UPI, or PayPal
 key: thesis_editing
 parentType: academic
 seo: